What exactly is an LPA?

 Step 2: Drafting your LPA

-Once we know exactly what you would like in your LPA then we draft your documents and send them to you in the post.
+Once we know exactly what you would like in your LPAs then we draft your documents and send them to you in the post for checking.

 Step 3: Amendments

-You need to review your LPA then contact us with any amendments you may have.
-At this point we will arrange another appointment.
+You need to review your LPAs then contact us with any amendments you may have.
+At this point, we will arrange another appointment for you to sign your LPAs.

 Step 4: Second appointment

-This is your opportunity to go through your LPA at our office and ensure you are happy with the document.
-Once you have signed your LPA it will be witnessed and dated.
-In this appointment we will also arrange for the document to be signed by a certificate provider.
+This is your opportunity to go through your LPAs at our office with us and ensure you are happy with them and all details are correct.
+Once you have signed your LPAs, they will be witnessed and dated.
+In this appointment, we will also try to arrange for the LPAs to be signed by a certificate provider.
+This is someone who certifies you have the capacity to make an LPA and have not been forced to do it.
+The certificate provider is either doing this in a professional capacity or in a personal capacity (if they have known you for two years).
 The appointment generally takes around 30 minutes.

 Step 5: Attorney signatures

-We will arrange for your attorney(s) to sign the document(s) before we send the document(s) to the Office of Public Guardian (OPG) to be registered.
+We will arrange for your attorney(s) to sign the LPAs, preferably at our office, or we can send them the LPAs to sign and return to us.

-A Lasting Power of Attorney (LPA) is a legal document which allows a person to appoint someone they trust (the ‘Attorney’) to make decisions for them when they no longer have the mental capacity to make them themselves.
-An LPA has to be made while the person concerned (the ‘Donor’) still has the mental capacity to give their consent to handing over their affairs.
+A Lasting Power of Attorney (LPA) is a legal document which allows a person (the donor) to appoint someone or more than one person they trust (attorneys) to make decisions for them when they no longer have the mental capacity to make the decisions themselves.
+An LPA has to be made while the donor still has the mental capacity to give their consent to it.

-A lasting power of power can only become effective once it is registered with the Office of the Public Guardian.
+Both Lasting and Enduring Powers of Attorney can usually only be used by your attorneys once they are registered with the Office of the Public Guardian.